eunjae-lee/dotfiles/post.md

 ## Install Git

-Now that Homebrew is installed, we can install git.
+Now that Homebrew is installed, we can install `git`.

 ```sh
 brew install git